nadupoy/nadupoy/README.md

 - 👋 Hi, I’m Grace Nadupoy Sampao
 - 👀 I’m interested in web and application development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on projects that will increase my programming knowledge and Python skills
+- 💞️ I’m looking to collaborate on Python and Django projects.

 <!---
 nadupoy/nadupoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.